marco-a/buffered-object/README.md

 ## What is this?

 Say you receive a WebSocket packet each second and now you want to buffer some data.

 For example the temperature of a CPU.

-To accomplish this painlessly I have created this little helper library.
+To accomplish this painlessly I have created this library.

-With `BufferedObject` you will be able to buffer any data without altering your interface logic.
+With `BufferedObject` you will be able to buffer any data without altering your existing interface logic.

 Instead of manually buffering each property `BufferedObject` will automatically buffer the specified properties: